Could Capital Gains Tax Be About to Change?

 Why CGT is back in the spotlight, what it means, and why this debate matters

 Capital gains tax is back in the national conversation, and not for the first time.
-With a Senate inquiry underway and the federal Budget approaching, there is growing attention on whether Australia’s current CGT settings still make sense, particularly in a housing market already under strain.
+There is growing attention on whether Australia’s current CGT settings still make sense, particularly in a housing market already under strain.

 At the centre of the debate is the capital gains tax discount.
 For eligible Australian resident individuals, a capital gain on an asset held for at least 12 months is generally reduced by 50% before being added to taxable income.
 That rule has been in place since 1999 and is one of the key reasons CGT keeps resurfacing whenever tax reform and housing affordability are discussed in the same breath.